[Varian Fry Institute Home] [Chambon Foundation Home]

 Documentary filmmaker Pierre Sauvage comes to the project with extensive preparation and a long friendship with many of the principals, most of whom are now deceased.
 His parents, Jewish intellectuals, were among those who fled from Paris to Marseille and sought Fry’s help—unsuccessfully.
 Later in the Occupation, the filmmakers family was among the 5,000 Jews sheltered by a small mountain community in France, the area of Le Chambon-sur-Lignon, as he recounted in the highly acclaimed 1989 feature documentary Weapons of the Spirit.

 A theatrical release and a PBS broadcast hosted by Bill Moyers, the earlier documentary about a unique Christian response to the Holocaust is now, in both its full-length version and the abridged classroom version, a widely used teaching tool about human nature and the Holocaust.
+Weapons of the Spirit will be re-released in September 2014 in a new 25th-anniversary edition.

 And Crown Thy Good will be about one righteous American response to the growing crisis in Europe in 1940-41.
-Like all such stories of rescue, it will underscore what it was possible to know and do—from sea to shining sea."
+Like all such stories of rescue, it will underscore what it was possible to know and do—"from sea to shining sea."

 The Holocaust did not just happen therethe Holocaust happened wherever it was allowed to happen.
 In that sense, to a still unrecognized degree, the Holocaust happened in the United States too.
 Until mid-1941, Nazi policy towards the Jews had been one of persecution, theft, expulsion.
 But the main problem then wasnt getting outit was getting in.
 Varian Fry’s story illustrates and underscores the crucial decisions faced by American officials—and Americans at large—at that time.